Dropping Out of Grad School Is A Silent Epidemic

 You will probably not have as many all-nighters, but you will work long hours for extended periods of time, and you don’t get well-deserved breaks at the end of each semester.

-After years of frustration, tens of thousands of doctoral students dropout of their PhD programs every year.
+After years of frustration, tens of thousands of doctoral students consider dropping out of grad school every year.

 They don’t drop out of grad school because they aren’t smart enough to finish.